awesomelistsio/awesome/README.md

 * **[Awesome Cryptocurrency](https://github.com/brandonhimpfen/awesome-cryptocurrency):** A general list of cryptocurrency resources, including exchanges, wallets, and analytics tools.
 * **[Awesome DeFi](https://github.com/brandonhimpfen/awesome-defi):** A list of tools, platforms, and resources for the decentralized finance ecosystem.
 * **[Awesome Ethereum](https://github.com/brandonhimpfen/awesome-ethereum):** A comprehensive list of resources, tools, and development frameworks for Ethereum.
+* **[Awesome On-Chain Analytics](https://github.com/brandonhimpfen/awesome-on-chain-analytics):** A curated list of tools, platforms, datasets, and resources for on-chain analytics.
 * **[Awesome Privacy Coins](https://github.com/brandonhimpfen/awesome-privacy-coins):** Resources and tools focused on privacy-oriented cryptocurrencies (e.g., Monero, Zcash).
 * **[Awesome Smart Contracts](https://github.com/brandonhimpfen/awesome-smart-contracts):** Libraries, tools, and frameworks for developing and auditing smart contracts.
+* **[Awesome Stablecoins](https://github.com/brandonhimpfen/awesome-stablecoins):** A curated list of stablecoins, infrastructure, tools, and resources for understanding and building with price-stable digital assets across fiat-backed, crypto-backed, and algorithmic models.
+* **[Awesome Tokenomics](https://github.com/brandonhimpfen/awesome-tokenomics):** A curated list of tools, frameworks, models, and resources for tokenomics.
 * **[Awesome Web3](https://github.com/brandonhimpfen/awesome-web3):** A curated list of platforms, protocols, tools, and learning resources for Web3 and the decentralized web.

 ## Data & Analytics